lesbird/MSX8/README.md

 A0>MSX8 GALAGA.ROM
 ```

 The GAME ROM file must exist in the same folder as MSX8.COM and MSX-US.ROM.
 The GAME ROM is loaded at address 0x4000 up to 0xC000 (maximum ROM size is 32K).
-MSX8 also patches high memory with default values that some games need.
-When the GAME ROM is loaded the MSX BIOS is then copied down to address 0x0000 (since we don't need CP/M anymore) and MSX8 will wait until you press L to launch the game.
+MSX8 also patches high memory with default values that some games need as specified in the MSX Redbook.
+When the GAME ROM is loaded the MSX BIOS is then copied down to address 0x0000 (since we don't need CP/M for file I/O anymore) and MSX8 will wait until you press L to launch the game.
 The game start address is retrieved from the beginning of the GAME ROM contents at address 0x4002.

 ```
         LHLD    4002H  ; HL=START ADDRESS